KathyReid/lca2019-presentation/transcript.md

 Even though all of these Wake Word detectors work `on device` - meaning that they don't need to send data to the cloud, they are `always listening`.
 That means that if the device on which the Wake Word listener is connected to the internet, it is _possible_ that Wake Word recordings are sent over the cloud.
 So this is something that you need to be very aware of with a voice assistant - make yourself aware of how that information is being used.
 At Mycroft for example, our users must opt-in before recordings are transmitted back to our servers for training to improve accuracy.
 If the user hasn't opted in, then the recording is discarded.

-You may not have thought much before about the sort of sounds that you make while your voice assistant is recording, but it can be both enlightening and confronting.
+You may not have thought much before about the sort of sounds that you make while your voice assistant is recording, but it can be both _enlightening_ and _confronting_.
 While training Precise, our Wake Word listener, I've heard all sorts of quite personal sounds -

 * people engaging in intimate acts
 * people having quite heated arguments, although I've never heard domestic violence - that would be a really difficult position to be in ethically